South East Sussex

 • Battle

 Situated in the heart of Battle's shopping area, this pub was converted from an off licence with the acquisition of the next door premises.
+Despite the name, adopted in autumn 2024, this is a tap room; the brewery is located elsewhere.
 Three cask ales from Battle Brewery are served, there is some seating in the bar area which has the feel of a micropub, a gap in the wall leads to another room, also fronting onto the High Street, with a more spacious set up with chairs around low tables.
 Off sales are available, cask ales from Battle Brewery are sold for tastings and filling containers, as well as Cask Beer in a Box, 5 litre and 10 litre sizes being available.

 • Harley's Tavern 35a High Street Battle TN33 0EA Telephone07300 488123